jkumarr10/ai-assistant/README.md

 • ai_assistant.ipynb: A Jupyter Notebook that replicates the workflow of app.py but runs FastAPI directly within the notebook using nest_asyncio to allow concurrent event loops.
 It allows testing FastAPI endpoints directly in the notebook.
 (Contains steps for Assignment 1: setting up a RAG pipeline and steps for Assignment 2: setting up an AI Assitant with tools.)

-• iesc111.pdf: A sample PDF document that is loaded into the RAG pipeline.
-This document contains information on the topic of "Sound".
+• principle_of_marketing.pdf: A sample PDF document that is loaded into the RAG pipeline.
+This document contains information on the topic of "Consumer Markets and Purchasing Behaviour".

 • .gitignore: Specifies files and directories that should be ignored by Git (e.g., virtual environments, compiled files).